5 Things to Know About Periods

 Unlike pads, which catch blood after it comes out of the vagina, a tampon is put in the vagina.
 It's made of soft material with a string for easy removal.
 The opening to the vagina is between the urethra (where pee comes out) and the anus (where poop comes out).

 It may take a little time to get the hang of using tampons.
 Tampon applicators can be plastic or cardboard, and you can use whichever one you like better.
-Inside each box, there's an instruction booklet that will tell you how to insert a tampon.
+Inside each box, there's an instruction booklet that will tell you how to put a tampon in.

 Tampons come in different absorbencies.
-Try starting with regular and then switching if you need to.
+Try starting with light or regular and then switching if you need to.
 You should change your tampon every 4 to 8 hours or when it's filled with blood.

-If a tampon ever does feel "stuck," it's only temporary.
+If a tampon ever does feel "stuck," don't panic.
 It can't get lost inside you because there's no way out except through the vagina.
 Relax and wait a few minutes, and then you should be able to get the tampon out.

 3. Can I Go Swimming During My Period?

 Swimming during your period isn't a problem.
-However, you will want to use a tampon when swimming so you don't bleed on your swimsuit.
+However, you will want to use a tampon (not a pad) when swimming so you don't bleed on your swimsuit.
 Pads won't work and will just fill with water.
-The tampon won't fall out if it is inserted correctly, so go ahead and make a splash!
+The tampon won't fall out if it was put in correctly, so go ahead and make a splash!

 Tampons also can be helpful for girls who exercise or play sports during their periods.
 Pads will work, but can feel uncomfortable during sports.